TGuillerme/dispRity/README.md

   * *new* utility functions: `get.contrast.matrix` and `apply.inapplicable` functions for morphological matrices
   * minor graphical functions updates

 Previous patch notes and the *next version* ones can be seen [here](https://github.com/TGuillerme/dispRity/blob/master/patch_notes.md).
-Check it out for the cool new functionalities of version `2.1`, especially if you like morphological characters simulation!

 #### Implemented metric
 A list of implemented metrics is available [here](https://github.com/TGuillerme/dispRity/blob/master/doc/dispRity-metrics.Rmd).
 Note that the whole idea of `dispRity`'s architecture is to allow users to implement their own metrics though!